ramnezer/herodium-auto-security-system/README.md

 ### zram-config

-Use in maltrail cost you up to '10%' of the RAM in your system, to deal with this problem the installation will give you the option to use 'zram-config' which will optimize and actually increase the dynamic memory in your system by '50%' on default with ubuntu-based or '2250MB' by default on debian-based
+Use in maltrail and 'clamav-daemon' together cost you up to '1500MB' of the RAM in your system,to deal with this problem the installation will give you the option to use 'zram-config' which will optimize and actually increase the dynamic memory in your system by '50%' on default with ubuntu-based or '2250MB' by default on debian-based

 *********************************************************************